-For example, assume that a popular dance club serves alcoholic beverages to a packed-house of young people on weekend nights.
+For example, assume that a popular dance club serves alcoholic beverages to a packed house of young people on weekend nights.
 The club has an isolated rear parking lot where prior assaults have occurred.
 The elements associated with the three factors of this nightclub tend to enhance rather than diminish assaultive crime potential on this property.
-In this example, it is probable that assaultive crime is foreseeable in the parking lot on weekend nights and warrants further investigation.
+In this example, it is probable that assaultive crime is foreseeable in the parking lot on weekend nights, if not addressed, and warrants further investigation.

-Litigants on both sides of a dispute frequently overestimate the persuasive force of their crime foreseeability arguments by allowing the entire case to hinge on one or more of these conditions without pursuing a complete analysis presented here.
+Litigants on both sides of a dispute frequently overestimate the persuasive force of their crime foreseeability arguments by allowing the entire case to hinge on one or more of these conditions without pursuing the more complete analysis presented here.

 The most effective approach for assessing crime foreseeability is to evaluate the factors in the following order: